Fazeli95/Sentiment-Analysis-Using-LSTM-and-DistilBERT-Models/README.md

 ## Additional Notes
 - The script automatically checks for GPU availability for faster computation.
 - Trained models (DistilBERT and LSTM) are saved for future inference.

+## More Information
+For detailed information about the methodology, dataset, model architectures, and results, please refer to the report.pdf included in this repository.